Irina Skobtseva: Biography

 Irina Konstantinovna Skobtseva was born on 22 August 1927 in Tula.
 Her father was a research fellow at the Main Directorate of Meteorological Service, her mother worked in the archive.

-After finishing secondary school, Skobtseva studied art in the Faculty of History of Moscow State University.
+After finishing secondary school, Skobtseva studied art at the Faculty of History of Moscow State University.
 While studying, she acted in student theatre.

 After graduating from the Moscow State University in 1952, she entered the Moscow Art Theatre School, from which she graduated in 1955.

 In the same year, Irina Skobtseva made her cinematic debut as Desdemona in the film Othello by Sergei Yutkevich.
 The picture won the Best Director Award at the 1956 Cannes Film Festival, and was given diplomas and prizes at other international film festivals.
 In Cannes Irina Skobtseva was awarded the title "Miss Charm of the Cannes Film Festival".

-After Othello Irina Skobtseva, who remained in the audience's view primarily as a romantic heroine, turned to character acting.
+After Othello Irina Skobtseva, who remained in the audience's view primarily a romantic heroine, turned to character acting.
 She played Cyrus in the film adaptation of Leonid Leonov's play The Ordinary Man (1956) and Klavdia Nikolaevna in Unrepeatable Spring (1957).

 Filming in Othello, where the partner of Skobtseva was actor and director Sergei Bondarchuk who in 1959 became her husband, laid the foundations for a number of their joint works in the cinema.
 The actress played both in the films produced by Bondarchuk himself, War and Peace (1965-1967), They Fought for Their Country (1975), The Steppe (1977), Boris Godunov (1986), and in films by other directors — Splendid Days (1960), Silence of Doctor Evans (1973), Take Aim (1975), Such High Mountains (1974), Velvet Season (1978), Father Sergius (1978), The Gadfly (1980).

-Irina Skobtseva also performed roles in the pictures of Bondarchuk Waterloo (1970), Red Bells II (1982) and Quiet Flows the Don (1992) - the last work of Sergei Bondarchuk.
+Skobtseva also performed roles in Bondarchuk's Waterloo (1970), Red Bells II (1982) and Quiet Flows the Don (1992) - the last work of Sergei Bondarchuk.

-In the pictures of Georgiy Daneliya Walking the Streets of Moscow (1963), Thirty Three (1965) and Hopelessly Lost (1973), Irina Skobtseva appeared as a comedic actress.
-One of her best comedy roles is Lidia Sergeevna in the film Eldar Ryazanov's Zigzag of Success (1969).
+In Georgiy Daneliya's films Walking the Streets of Moscow (1963), Thirty Three (1965) and Hopelessly Lost (1973), Skobtseva appeared as a comedic actress.
+One of her best comedy roles is Lidia Sergeevna in the Eldar Ryazanov film Zigzag of Success (1969).